Money in the Bank ladder match: 2013

-The 2013 Money in the Bank pay-per-view took place on July 14 at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 2013 Money in the Bank pay-per-view took place on July 14 at the Wells Fargo Center in Philadelphia.
 There was the traditional two Money in the Bank ladder matches: one for a WWE Championship match contract and the other for a World Heavyweight Championship match contract.
 On the June 24, 2013, episode of Raw, CM Punk, Daniel Bryan, Randy Orton, Sheamus, Christian, Kane, and Rob Van Dam were announced by WWE Chief Brand Officer Stephanie McMahon as the participants in the WWE Championship contract match.
 Kane was later removed after being injured due to an attack by The Wyatt Family on the July 8 episode of Raw.
 Orton went on to win the contract at the event.
 At the 2013 SummerSlam event on August 18, Orton cashed in his contract on WWE Champion Daniel Bryan, who had defeated John Cena to win the championship.
 Orton defeated Bryan to win his seventh WWE Championship, after WWE COO Triple H, who was the special guest referee between Bryan and Cena, attacked Bryan with a Pedigree, following five weeks of holding the briefcase.

 At the tapings for SmackDown on June 25 (aired June 28), SmackDown Senior Advisor Theodore Long announced that the participants in the World Heavyweight Championship contract match would be WWE United States Champion Dean Ambrose, Fandango, Antonio Cesaro, Jack Swagger, Wade Barrett, Cody Rhodes and Damien Sandow.
 Sandow won the contract at the event.
 On the October 28, 2013, episode of Raw, Sandow cashed in his contract on World Heavyweight Champion John Cena.
 Cena defeated Sandow, making Sandow the second wrestler to unsuccessfully cash in the contract and the first to lose a cash-in match via pinfall.
 At the 2013 TLC: Tables, Ladders & Chairs event on December 15, the WWE and World Heavyweight championships were unified into the WWE World Heavyweight Championship.